rancher/rio/docs/developing-application-using-rio.md

 $ rio build
 ```

-2. Wait for image to be built.
+2. Wait for the image to be built.
 Once it is done, run

 ```bash
 $ rio images